6.7 Powerstroke DPF Delete Problems: 2026 Guide and Fixes

 What Is a DPF Delete, and What Does It Actually Do?

 When you delete it, you typically remove the DPF physically, then use a tuner to disable the system electronically.
-Most delete kits also eliminate the EGR (Exhaust Gas Recirculation) and DEF (Diesel Exhaust Fluid) systems simultaneously.
+Most delete kits also eliminate the EGR and DEF systems simultaneously.

-And if you’re in a region with emissions testing or roadside inspections, you’re risking major fines and headaches.
+• And if you’re in a region with emissions testing, you’re risking major fines.

 Common Problems After a DPF Delete